Murad III: Palace life

 Following the example of his father Selim II, Murad was the second Ottoman sultan who never went on campaign during his reign, instead spending it entirely in Constantinople.
 During the final years of his reign, he did not even leave Topkapı Palace.
 For two consecutive years, he did not attend the Friday procession to the imperial mosque—an unprecedented breaking of custom.
 The Ottoman historian Mustafa Selaniki wrote that whenever Murad planned to go out to Friday prayer, he changed his mind after hearing of alleged plots by the Janissaries to dethrone him once he left the palace.
 Murad withdrew from his subjects and spent the majority of his reign keeping to the company of few people and abiding by a daily routine structured by the five daily Islamic prayers.
 Murad's personal physician Domenico Hierosolimitano described a typical day in the life of the sultan:

-Murad's sedentary lifestyle and lack of participation in military campaigns earned him the disapproval of Mustafa Âlî and Mustafa Selaniki, the major Ottoman historians who lived during his reign.
+Özgen Felek argues that Murad's sedentary lifestyle and lack of participation in military campaigns earned him the disapproval of Mustafa Âlî and Mustafa Selaniki, the major Ottoman historians who lived during his reign.
 Their negative portrayals of Murad influenced later historians.
-Both historians also accused Murad of sexual excess.

 Children

 Before becoming sultan, Murad had been loyal to Safiye Sultan, his Albanian concubine.
-His monogamy was disapproved of by his mother Nurbanu Sultan, who worried that Murad needed more sons to succeed him in case Mehmed died young.
+His monogamy was disapproved of by Nurbanu Sultan, who worried that Murad needed more sons to succeed him in case Mehmed died young.
 She also worried about Safiye's influence over her son and the Ottoman dynasty.
 Five or six years after his accession to the throne, Murad was given a pair of concubines by his sister Ismihan.
 Upon attempting sexual intercourse with them, he proved impotent.
 "The arrow [of Murad], [despite] keeping with his created nature, for many times [and] for many days has been unable to reach at the target of union and pleasure," wrote Mustafa Ali.
-Nurbanu accused Safiyye and her retainers of causing Murad's impotence with witchcraft.
+Nurbanu accused Safiye and her retainers of causing Murad's impotence with witchcraft.
 Several of Safiye's servants were tortured by eunuchs in order to discover a culprit.
-Court physicians, working under Nurbanu's orders, eventually prepared a successful cure, but a side effect was a drastic increase in sexual appetite—by the time Murad died, he was said to have fathered over a hundred children.
+Court physicians, working under Nurbanu's orders, eventually prepared a successful cure, but a side effect was a drastic increase in sexual appetite; by the time Murad died, he was said to have fathered over a hundred children.
 Nineteen of these were executed by Mehmed III when he became sultan.

 Women at court

-Influential ladies of his court included his mother Nurbanu Sultan, his sister Ismihan Sultan, wife of grand vizier Sokollu Mehmed Pasha, and musahibes (favourites) mistress of the housekeeper Canfeda Hatun, mistress of financial affairs Raziye Hatun, and the poet Hubbi Hatun, Finally, after the death of his mother and older sister, his wife Safiye Sultan was the only influential woman in the court.
+Influential ladies of his court included his mother Nurbanu Sultan, his sister Ismihan Sultan, wife of grand vizier Sokollu Mehmed Pasha, and musahibes (favourites) mistress of the housekeeper Canfeda Hatun, mistress of financial affairs Raziye Hatun, and the poet Hubbi Hatun, Finally, after the death of his mother and older sister, Safiye Sultan was the only influential woman in the court.